Bearer/bearer/docs/guides/custom-rule.md

 external-rule-dir: /path/to/rules/
 ```

-*Note: Including an external rules directory adds custom rules to the summary report.
+*Note: Including an external rules directory adds custom rules to the security report.
 To only run custom rules, you’ll need to use the `only-rule` flag or configuration setting and pass it the IDs of your custom rule.*

 ## Rule best practices

 1. Matching patterns in a rule cause *rule findings*.
-Depending on the severity level, findings can cause CI to exit and will display in the summary report.
+Depending on the severity level, findings can cause CI to exit and will display in the security report.
 Keep this in mind when writing patterns so you don’t match a best practice condition and trigger a failed scan.
 2. Lean on the built-in resources, like the data type detectors and recipes before creating complex rules.

 ## Rule starter